 She is very happy to begin teaching again for a studio that cares so much about the student’s individual needs as not just dancers, but as people.
 She feels deeply about sharing her years of knowledge and experience with her students.
 From her own experiences with injuries, she learned that students need to keep strong bodies and flexible cores to avoid such injuries.
 Kailyn is a very positive, effervescent teacher and believes highly in developing dancers with strong, flexible bodies.
 Admittedly, Kailyn’s proudest accomplishment is being able to see her students take pride in their achievements as they grow as individuals and enjoy her classes.

 Amy started dancing at the age of 3.
 She has been dancing on and off for 27 years, studying ballet, jazz, tap, salsa, lyrical and hip hop.
-Amy taught at the Arvada Center, Sun Center Ice Arena, and various after school programs.
+Amy has taught at the Arvada Center, Sun Center Ice Arena, and various after school programs.
 She choreographed Ralston Valley HS’s nationals hip hop pom routine in 2006.
-Amy had the honor of working with NappyTabs and has been in several music video’s including: Ali Pierre “Live it Up”, Jibba the Gent “I’m Dead”, and John Gillette’s “Raise the Bar” and “Stuck”.
-She also dances with a Denver based all-female crew, The Janes.
+She’s had the honor of working with NappyTabs and have been in several music video’s including: Ali Pierre “Live it Up”, Jibba the Gent “I’m Dead”, and John Gillette’s “Raise the Bar” and “Stuck”.
+Amy also dances with a Denver/Boulder based all female crew, The Janes.